prplecake/jrgnsn.net/_posts/2020-08-17-Status-update,-August-2020.md

 Things that have been revived this month include my desire to write code and play video games.
 I [reworked my dotfiles][0] after finding [this project by Charles Gould][1].
-Having a modular install script is something I've been meaning to write for awhile now and Charles' solution was perfect for me.
+Having a modular install script is something I've been meaning to write for a while now and Charles' solution was perfect for me.
 I've started making my way through the book [Mazes for Programmers][2], which introduces programmatically maze-making using Ruby.
 This happens to be my first real foray into the